CarlosDuenasLopez/galaxor/README.md

 - go to the 'service_registry' directory and run the registry by typing ```julia registry.jl```in the terminal
 - navigate to the microservices you want to start and type ```julia *name_of_microservice*``` in the terminal

+---

+## The Microservices
+### Client:

+Lets the user enter configuration for different objects, such as planets and stars along with their position, velocity and mass

+### Simulator
+Reads planet configurations from the database and simulates their behaviour using Newton's law of general gravitation.

+### Painter
+Visualizes the results of the Simulation and displays the results to the user via gifs or on a webpage.

+---
 ## Current status
 Thus far there is a working service registry and a single microservice.
 The Calculator Microservice has no functionality as of now, aside from entering new entries into a database.